-You will also want to consider a reduced rate for early registrations received before the conference date.
-Some have set a three-week deadline and others a two-month deadline.
-Structure it so that early registration means actual receipt of the registration form and payment, rather than a promise to you that the check is in the mail.
+You may want to consider a reduced rate for early registrations received before the conference date, such as three weeks.
+Structure it so that early registration means actual receipt of the registration form and payment, rather than a promise that the check is in the mail or payment is forthcoming.
+For those "Early Bird" registrants, we provide an incentive - an adobe.pdf downloadable copy of our 2017 Year in Review book which contains the two U. S. Supreme Court cases issued that year, Fry and Endrew F.